pandas-dev/pandas/doc/source/enhancingperf.rst

 .. note::

-    Loop like this would be *extremely* slow in python, but in cython looping over numpy arrays is *fast*.
+    Loops like this would be *extremely* slow in python, but in Cython looping over numpy arrays is *fast*.

 .. ipython:: python